 - Supplement kid’s education with homeschooling.

-- Alan and Heidi to take this opportunity for further self-paced education and skill-building.
+- To take this opportunity for further self-paced education and skill-building.

 - Return to USA (UPDATE: Here we are in 2021 and still in Spain!
 Keep reading the blog to learn our journey)